hpc-carpentry/hpc-carpentry.github.io/_posts/2019-09-15-mentoring-showcase.md

 October 15, 2019 19:00 UTC.
 See presentations from the mentoring groups who met over the summer to get an idea of the possibilities!

+The three mentoring groups will present about lesson maintenance, teaching and organize a workshop.
 This event is a low-pressure way to see if being a mentor or a mentee is right for you.

 Sign up on the Mentoring Groups Etherpad: https://pad.carpentries.org/mentoring-groups